 For example, on BigMarker, sponsors can conduct demos using pre-scheduled videos and/or live screen sharing, all while interacting with guests through chat messages, Q&As, poll questions and more.
 To follow up, they can schedule meetings within the platform, or push their leads’ contact information to their chosen CRM/MAS through integrations.

 As an event host, you need to align your sponsor’s need for lead generation with your attendees’ need for tangible resources and takeaways.
-By hosting sponsored workshops, you can meet both those needs naturally and organically.
-Your sponsors get coveted facetime and lead generation with attendees while your audience leaves with useful insights—not a hard sell.
+By hosting sponsored workshops, you can meet both those needs at once.
+Your sponsors get coveted face time and lead generation with attendees while your audience leaves with useful insights — not a hard sell.

 Promote workshops ahead of time, alongside your agenda sessions, so your sponsor can reap the marketing benefits.
-In the workshop itself, you can incorporate additional ads and collateral to ensure your sponsor receives recognition for their involvement in the workshop.
+Then in the workshop itself, you can incorporate additional ads and collateral to ensure your sponsor receives recognition for their involvement in the workshop.

 Keeping with the importance of engagement, give your sponsor as much hands-on involvement as possible the execution of the workshop.
 Your sponsor could introduce the speaker or panel, or be integrated into the follow up.
 After the event, they can host a Q&A with attendees and/or follow up through emails collected via registration.